 1. Keep an up-to-date list of basic medical information such as your medications and dosages, any diseases or medical conditions you have (including food and drug allergies) and the names and telephone numbers for all your physicians and medical providers.
 Make sure you keep this list somewhere safe and easily accessible by you or your loved ones.
-The Institute for Safe Medication Practices has a helpful sample form that you can download here.

 2. For planned hospitalizations do just that…make a plan.
 Investigate various hospitals’ ratings and complication rates especially infection rates by accessing these links: Consumer Reports and Medicare.
 To the extent possible, choose the hospital where the procedure is done.
 Schedule surgeries early in the week to avoid weekend or holiday staffing issues.